open-logic/open-logic/doc/tutorials/EfinityTutorial.md

 ## Step 4: Try it on Hardware

-Now connect your [Trion T20 BGA256 Development Kit](https://www.efinixinc.com/products-devkits-triont20.html)hardware to your PC using the USB cable.
+Now connect your [Trion T20 BGA256 Development Kit](https://www.efinixinc.com/products-devkits-triont20.html) hardware to your PC using the USB cable.

 Open the Programmer: